tinymce/tinymce-docs/rtc/introduction.md

 ### End-to-end encryption

 The Real-Time Collaboration (RTC) plugin encrypts all content-specific traffic.
-Clients are assigned a random presence ID when they connect, which is used to transmit cursor position along with their JWT user ID.
+Clients are assigned a random presence ID when they connect, which is used to transmit their cursor position, along with their JWT user ID.
 This means the {{site.productname}} cloud services can not read any data transferred or know who is editing.
 Content and user data is only available to the page running {{ site.productname }}.

 ### User Presence API